Click here to access the 2018 Community Outreach Grant Application in Google Forms.

 Applications must be received no later than April 1st and must be submitted in full via e-mail to the Division Head of Public Relations and Community Outreach.
 Applications must not exceed the page limitations described below and should clearly indicate how the project complies with the purpose(s) identified above.
 Proposals must include the following components:

-2. Proposal (must not exceed six-double spaced pages).
+- Proposal (must not exceed the equivalent of six-double spaced pages).

 - Stated purpose and specific aims.